buchenberg/harpi/README.md

 # Harpi

 Harpi is an HTTP Archive pipeline.
-It helps in analysing web API's by converting HTTP Archive files to testable OpenAPI (Swagger) documentation.
+It helps in documenting existing web API's by converting Har files to UML diagrams and Swagger documentation.

 ## Status